Sitecore/Sitecore.Demo.Edge/docs/projects/website.md

 The `\Website` folder has:

+- A Docker environment files.
 - A Visual Studio solution.
 - Sitecore CLI configuration.
-- A `\deploy` folder that is volume mounted to the CM container.
+- A `\docker\deploy` folder that is volume mounted to the CM container.
 It is used to deploy from Visual Studio to the running container.

 The `\src` subfolder has the Sitecore Content Serialization (SCS) configuration and 3 subfolders: